leangjia/blender_docs/manual/movie_clip/tracking/clip/editing/track.rst

    Defines which possible motions tracking feature has.
 This option should be set depending on which motion a particular feature has and it will make tracking most accurate for such a motion.

-   Location only, Location+Rotation, Location+Scale, Location+Rotation+Scale, Affine
+   Location, Location & Rotation, Location & Scale, Location, Rotation & Scale, Affine

    Perspective
       Is usually used to track a planar feature,